bryce-mcmath/foodzebra/README.md

 [![Build Status](https://travis-ci.com/bryce-mcmath/foodzebra.svg?branch=master)](https://travis-ci.com/bryce-mcmath/foodzebra)

-FoodZebra is a fullstack application made to model a restaurants online ordering process, from both the user's view and the restaurants.
+FoodZebra is a responsive fullstack application made to model a restaurants online ordering process, from both the user's view and the restaurant's.
 It uses the Twilio API to notify both parties of changes in the order's status via SMS.

 To learn more and see it in action, read further.
-Or visit it [live](https://ancient-woodland-75923.herokuapp.com/)
+Or visit it [live](https://ancient-woodland-75923.herokuapp.com/) and try making an order (of five items or less please.)
+You don't have to give us your phone number but receiving the notifications is sort of the fun part.

 ## Table of contents